xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-15_population.md

  <!-- SNAPSHOT status=200 -->
  * The game round should be 3.
  * Click on the "leonard" city "Capital"
- * The city population should be 12.
+ * The population should be 12.

 Until it reaches a maximum of 20: